antonbabenko/pre-commit-terraform/README.md

     passes to it, so you can perform whitelisting of directories or files to run against via [files](https://pre-commit.com/#config-files) pre-commit flag

+    1. Example:
+    ```yaml
+    hooks:
+      - id: terraform_tfsec
+        files: ^prd-infra/
+    ```

+    The above will tell pre-commit to pass down files from the `prd-infra/` folder only such that the underlying `tfsec` tool can run against changed files in this directory, ignoring any other folders at the root level

 1. To ignore specific warnings, follow the convention from the [documentation](https://github.com/liamg/tfsec#ignoring-warnings).
     1. Example: